corvus-dotnet/Corvus.Identity/Documentation/articles/getting-started-mixed-style.md

     myAuthenticationConnectionString);
 ```

 This connection string system is helpful because it enabled you to ensure that when code was deployed to production, it used the appropriate mechanisms (typically a Managed Identity) but enabled you to configure a service principle manually for local debugging.
-The new-style SDK provides no configuration-driven mechanism for switching between these two systems.
+The new-style SDK provides no configuration-driven mechanism for switching between these two systems, but `Corvus.Identity` provides these methods to enable you to continue using this mechanism after upgrading to new client libraries.

 If, however, you do not want support for these kinds of connection strings, you can instead use this alternative registration call: